Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Abstract

 \section{Abstract}

-Monocular visual odometry (VO) has seen tremendous improvements in accuracy, robustness and efficiency, and has gained exponential popularity over recent years.
-Nevertheless, no comprehensive evaluations have been performed to reveal the influences of the three easily overlooked, yet very influential aspects: photometric calibration, motion bias and rolling shutter effect.
+Monocular visual odometry (VO) and simultaneous localization and mapping (SLAM) have seen tremendous improvements in accuracy, robustness and efficiency, and have gained increasing popularity over recent years.
+Nevertheless, not so many discussions have been carried out to reveal the influences of three very influential yet easily overlooked aspects: photometric calibration, motion bias and rolling shutter effect.
 In this work, we evaluate these three aspects quantitatively on the state of the art of direct, feature-based and semi-direct methods, providing the community with useful practical knowledge both for better applying existing methods and developing new algorithms of VO and SLAM.
-Conclusions (some of which are counterintuitive) are drawn with insightful technical and empirical analyses to all of our experiments.
+Conclusions (some of which are counter-intuitive) are drawn with both technical and empirical analyses to all of our experiments.
 Possible improvements on existing methods are directed or proposed, such as a sub-pixel accuracy refinement of ORB-SLAM which boosts its performance.